per-mathisen-arm/gfxreconstruct/USAGE_desktop_D3D12.md

                         Directory to write dump resources output files.
 Default is the current working directory.
   --dump-resources-modifiable-state-only
-                        Only dump resources that are in a modifiable state set by D3D12 ResourceBarrier
+                        Only dump resources that are in a modifiable state set by D3D12 ResourceBarrier --swapchain MODE      Choose a swapchain mode to replay.
+Available modes are: captured    Use the swapchain indices stored in the capture directly on the swapchain setup for replay.
+                                        This is default.
+                            offscreen   Disable creating swapchains, surfaces
+                                        and windows.
+To see rendering, add the --screenshots option.
 ```